lyxell/logifix/README.md

 # Logifix

 Logifix is a fast analysis-guided rewrite system for Java source code.
-It automatically rewrites bad Java code into good Java code and can be used to automatically fix static analysis violations for static analyzers such as SonarQube, PMD or SpotBugs.
+It can used to automatically fix static analysis violations for static analyzers such as SonarQube, PMD or SpotBugs, but also to modernize legacy code or even to automatically enforce custom rules specific to your code base.

 <ul> </ul>